elad-bar/playarr/docs/features/sync-media-types-selection.md

 }
 ```

+**Note on SyncProviderDetailsJob:**
+- `SyncProviderDetailsJob` is NOT affected by `sync_media_types`
+- It syncs provider metadata (expiration, connections, etc.), not content
+- It continues to run for all enabled providers regardless of `sync_media_types` settings
+- No changes needed to this job

 #### SyncLiveTVJob

 **Update `execute()` Method:**

 Filter providers to only those with Live TV sync enabled:

+**Note:** Providers with `sync_media_types.live === false` are NOT processed at all.
+The query filter ensures only providers with live TV enabled are included in the sync.

 ```javascript
 async execute() {